Unlocking the Secrets of Reader-Centric Writing#

 Effective prose rarely emerges from a single draft.
 Gopen emphasizes the necessity of revision, viewed through reader expectations.
 With each rewrite, refine the structure, bolster the verbs, and align the text with how readers naturally process language.

-- Encouragement: Don’t dread editing; embrace it as the heart of writing.
-It’s where your ideas truly come to life.
+- Encouragement: Don’t fear editing; treat it as the center of writing.
+It’s the point where your ideas truly come to life.

 Conclusion: Writing as Reader Advocacy#